ckan/ckan/test-infrastructure/README.md

 # Local testing

 This is a set of scripts that replicate the contents of `/.circleci/config.yml`, enabling testing on the local machine with the same setup as circleci.
-It requires docker-compose to be installed and on the path, as well as the `sh` shell.
+It requires docker with the compose plugin to be installed and on the path, as well as the `sh` shell.
 It should work out of the box on linux/mac, Windows is unknown.

 NOTE: This is not intended to be a pattern for running anything other than tests.
 This is not a deployment template.